intellectual-frontiers/www.intellectualfrontiers.com/src/content/docs/patent-summaries/crowdsourcing-driven-innovation-monitoring.md

     link_url:
 ---

 This technology establishes a secure and trust-based system for exchanging crowdsourced initiatives in an ecosystem.
-It involves innovators contributing their initiatives and approaches for tracking and evaluating these innovations based on various inputs.A method is provided for validating innovators' credentials and maintaining trust among participants.
+It involves innovators contributing their initiatives and approaches for tracking and evaluating these innovations based on various inputs.
+A method is provided for validating innovators' credentials and maintaining trust among participants.
 The system emphasizes security, trust, and privacy while facilitating the exchange of innovative ideas.

 ## Concepts to Digital Realities